Senior Management Team

 Further details in Senior Management Team section above.

 James joined Froglife in 2010 to take over the FACT project (formerly Peterborough Environment Enrichment Project) and since moved on to become the River Nene Dragon Finder Project Manager (until the projects’ end in May 2019) and Head of Projects.
-He now serves as the Froglife Ecological Services’ (FES) Operations Manager.
+He now serves as the Froglife Ecological Services’ (FES) Head of Operations.

 Click to read more…